 Here are a few of prebiotics’ noteworthy benefits:

-1. Decreasing your stress.
-Studies show that consumption of supplemental prebiotic powder is associated with lower cortisol (the “stress” hormone) levels and better performance on emotional tests.1
+1. Supporting healthy stress levels.
+Studies indicate that consumption of supplemental prebiotic powder is associated with healthier cortisol (the “stress” hormone) levels and better performance on emotional tests.1

-2. Improving your nutrient absorption.
-Prebiotics can enhance magnesium and calcium absorption, boosting bone health and increasing bone density.2 And, better nutrient absorption means more energy and improved vitality!
+2. Supporting your nutrient absorption.
+Prebiotics can support magnesium and calcium absorption, maintaining bone health and bone density.2 And, better nutrient absorption means more energy and improved vitality!

-3. Helping you lose weight.
-Research demonstrates that prebiotic fibers can increase the hormones that tell us when we’re full (satiety hormones), thereby helping to prevent overeating that can contribute to weight gain.3
+3. Helping you with weight management.
+Research demonstrates that prebiotic fibers can support the hormones that tell us when we’re full (satiety hormones), thereby helping to prevent overeating that can contribute to weight gain.3

-4. Optimizing your immune function.
-By increasing numbers of protective good guys in our gut (like Bifidobacteria and Lactobacilli), prebiotics naturally support our immune function.
-But, some prebiotics—like acacia fiber—also nourish specific probiotic strains that use the fiber to make short-chain fatty acids like butyrate that bolster the gut barrier against hostile invaders.4
+4. Supporting your immune function.
+By encouraging healthy numbers of protective good guys in our gut (like Bifidobacteria and Lactobacilli), prebiotics naturally support our immune function.
+But, some prebiotics—like acacia fiber—also nourish specific probiotic strains that use the fiber to make short-chain fatty acids like butyrate that help maintain the gut barrier against hostile invaders.4

 Fortunately, prebiotics are beginning to make their way into the limelight as a critical component of a healthy gut.